-Year Ended Year Ended March 31, 2019
+Year Ended March 31, 2019

-(in thous ands of dollars)
+(in thousands of dollars)

 Revenue from Contracts with Customers:

-Electric Distribution \$ 13,288
+Electric Distribution \$ 1,916,632

-Electric Transmission 5,065
+Electric Transmission 511,034

-Other Revenue from Contracts with Customers 1,918
+Other Revenue from Contracts with Customers 22,026

-Total Revenue from Contracts with Customers 20,271
+Total Revenue from Contracts with Customers 2,449,692

-Revenue from Regulatory Mechanisms 1,606
+Revenue from Regulatory Mechanisms (50 , 626)

+Other 10,456

-Total Operating Revenues \$ 21,877
+Total Operating Revenues \$ 2,409,522

-Electric Distribution: The Company owns and maintains an electric distribution network on Nantucket Island.
+Electric Distribution: The Company owns and maintains an electric distribution network serving areas in Massachusetts.
 Distribution revenues are primarily from the sale of electricity, and related services to retail customers.
-Distribution sales are regulated by the DPU, which is responsible for determining the prices and other terms of services as part of the rate making process.
+Distribution sales are regulated by the DPU, which is responsible for determining the prices and other terms of services as part of the ratemaking process.
 The arrangement where a utility provides a service to a customer in exchange for a price approved by a regulator is referred to as a tariff sales contract.
 Electric distribution revenues are derived from the regulated sale and distribution of electricity to residential, commercial, and industrial customers within the Company's service territory under the tariff rates.

-The tariff rates approved by the regulator are designed to recover the costs incurred by the Company for products and services provided, along with a return on investment.
+The tariff rates approved by the regulator are designed to recover the costs incurred by the Company for the products and services provided, along with a return on investment.

-The performance obligation related for distribution sales is to provide electricity to the customers on demand.
+The performance obligation related to distribution sales is to provide electricity to the customers on demand.
 The electricity supplied under the tariff represents a single performance obligation as it is a series of distinct goods or services that are substantially the same.
-The performance obligation is satisfied over time because the customer simultaneously receives and consumes the electricity as the Company provides these services.
+The performance obligation is satisfied over time because the customer simultaneously receives and consumes the electricity as the Company provides this service.
 The Company records revenues related to the distribution sales based upon the approved tariff rate and the volume delivered to the customers, which corresponds with the amount the Company has the right to invoice.

 The distribution revenue also includes estimated unbilled amounts, which represent the estimated amounts due from retail customers for electricity provided to customers by the Company, but not yet billed.
 Unbilled revenues are determined based on estimated unbilled sales volumes for the respective customer classes and then applying the applicable tariff rate to those volumes.
-Actual amounts billed to customers when the meter readings occur, may be different from the estimated amounts.
+Actual amounts billed to customers when the meter readings occur may be different from the estimated amounts.

-Certain customers have the option to obtain electricity from other suppliers, in those circumstances' revenue is only recognized for providing delivery of the commodity to the customer.
+Certain customers have the option to obtain electricity from other suppliers.
+In those circumstances revenue is only recognized for providing delivery of the commodity to the customer.